DavidPomarede/hangman/README.md

 > npm install

-to make sure that you have "inquirer" which is a required package to run the hangman game.
+to make sure that you have "inquirer" and "chalk" which are required packages to run this modest hangman game.